tjasmin111/50-ai-workflows/README.md

 </p>

 <p align="center">
-  ⭐ <em>If these workflows save you time, please consider starring this repo and leaving a review on Amazon.</em>
+  ⭐ <em>If these workflows save you time, please consider starring this repo.</em>
 </p>

 ---